Bonfire/bptf-bot-utilities/README.md

 Added:

-- Match command to match buy/sell order prices
+- Match listing command to match buy/sell order prices
   - **Note: This requires you to update the `KEY_PRICE` found at the top of the script to receive accurate prices.
 This value should contain the current price of one key in refined.**

 **1.0.12**